This week: Drama’s Role in Romantic FictionEdited by: Joywitch @ her cauldron

 Wow, thank you for that excellent list of plot ideas to keep/make things interesting!
 I tend to focus on characters, and sometimes my plots are too predictable or move along at a pretty plod.
 Your tips are definitely going on a sticky note for me.

 Thanks for the feedback.
 I think of characters first, too, but plot ideas can help when we have a deadline like in NaNo.
 I put together an in-and-out item.
-"PLOT Tips and Suggestions" I'll add to it when I come across new tips and would appreciate very much if others would add to it, too.
+"Invalid Item" I'll add to it when I come across new tips and would appreciate very much if others would add to it, too.

 Thanks for a great NL.
 I printed out your tips for reference!
 Awesome reading list too!